MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-faq.md

 3. Enter a display name for the application registration in the *Name* field and select the supported account types.
 The name does not have to match the bot ID.

     > [!IMPORTANT]
     > In the *Supported account types*, select the *Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)* radio button.
-If any of the other options are selected, **bot creation will fail**.
+If any of the other options are selected, **the bot will be unusable**.

     ![registration details](media/app-registration/registration-details.png)